ericvera/getsetdel/docs/functions/handleResetError.md

 > **handleResetError**(`onResetError`): (`error`) => `Promise`\<`void`\>

-Handles errors thrown by GetSetVal functions.
-If the error is a GetSetValResetError, the function calls onResetError.
-If the error is not a GetSetValResetError, the function rethrows the error.
+Handles errors thrown by GetSetDel functions.
+If the error is a GetSetDelResetError, the function calls onResetError.
+If the error is not a GetSetDelResetError, the function rethrows the error.

 ## Parameters